 The EPC regulations and low-energy industrial units

-There are, however, a number of exemptions from the requirement to provide an EPC in these situations.
+There are a number of exemptions from the requirement to provide an EPC in the situations described above.
 Some of these exemptions are explored further below, with a particular focus on those applicable to low-energy industrial units.

 On a related note…

 If an existing property does not currently have an EPC, the owner does not need to commission a first EPC unless the property is being sold, rented or significantly altered.
 Further, a property owner does not need replace an existing EPC for a property just because the EPC is over 10 years old.
 A person with an interest in a property can voluntarily commission an EPC for that property at any time.